 - Audio recordings demonstrating an ability or skill

-- Thank You notes/emails from clients, students, co-workers, etc.
+- Thank You notes and emails from clients, students, co-workers, etc.

-- Certificates of attendance and notes taken in training courses
+- Pictures of your notes taken in training courses

 - Proof of membership in professional or trade organizations

 - Any other material agreed upon with your PLA seminar instructor that offers proof of your college-level learning